Display shows E03; freezer may not defrost properly and ice builds up on the rear wall or around drawers.

 How to Fix / Troubleshooting

-Safety first: Disconnect power before accessing the evaporator or heater.
-Risk of electric shock and sharp metal edges.
+Safety first: Disconnect the power supply before accessing the evaporator or heater.
+Risk of electric shock and injury from sharp metal edges.

 Diagnostic steps:

-- Check for heavy frost: Remove drawers and inspect the rear interior wall.
-A thick, even sheet of ice indicates defrost failure.
+- Check for heavy frost: Remove the drawers and inspect the rear interior wall.
+A thick, even sheet of ice indicates a defrost failure.

-- Check defrost thermostat / thermal fuse: Locate the defrost thermostat or thermal fuse clipped to the evaporator tubing.
+- Check defrost thermostat / thermal fuse: Locate the defrost thermostat or thermal fuse, which is typically clipped to the evaporator tubing.
 Test for continuity at freezing temperature.
-An open thermostat/fuse will prevent heater operation.
+An open thermostat or fuse will prevent heater operation.

-- Replace faulty components: If the heater or thermostat is open, replace with Bosch-approved parts.
-Ensure all connections are tight and insulated.
+- Replace faulty components: If the heater or thermostat is open, replace it with Bosch-approved parts.
+Ensure all connections are tight and properly insulated.

-After repair: Manually defrost any remaining ice with towels and a hair dryer on low.
-Do not chip ice with sharp tools.
+After repair: Manually defrost any remaining ice with towels and a hair dryer on a low setting.
+Do not chip away ice with sharp tools.
 Restore power and monitor for normal defrosting over several days.

 Repair Difficulty